KamoEllen/43-Python-Projects/README.md

 Book Recommendation System using Goodreads API

-Audio Book Player using pyttsx3 and Tkinter
+Audio Book Player using pyttsx3 and Tkinter(#tkinter is lovely)

 Morse Code Translator using Tkinter